Krewella: 2018–2020: Coke Studio and zer0

 Krewella mentioned a version of "New World" (with Yellow Claw) featuring Chinese rapper Vava.
 While Krewella were in China, they posted on social media with Vava, appeared at one of her concerts in Beijing, and also filmed a music video for this version.
 It was released in January 2018.

 In February 2018, Krewella released "Alibi" alongside a music video, which featured footage from their New World Tour.
 In April, they released "Runaway".
 An animated music video was released in May created by 3D Multimedia production studio Blunt Action.
 The next single, "Gold Wings" with Shaun Frank was released in May 2018.
 In June 2018, they released a cover of Bazzi's track "Mine" with BKAYE, as part of a compilation album by Cure8 records titled "disCOVERED vol. 1".
 Krewella also released "Bad Liar" later that month.

-As of July 2018, they are featured in Coke Studio (Pakistan) Season 11 as featured artists and were also part of the well-received Season promo song "Hum Dekhenge" which was rendition of Poem written by Faiz Ahmad Faiz.
-Their featured Coke Studio debut song "Runaway" (a rendition of their previous single) was an instant hit in Pakistan.
-The song also was a reconnect with their Pakistani roots.
-Paired with the raw power of Riaz Qadri and Ghulam Ali Qadri's folk vocals, the bank brought their first fusion track about hijr (separation from a beloved).
-Primarily an English song, Jahan and Yasmine also sing in one of their native languages for the first time.
-The vocal harmonies combined with a driving dholak groove and soulful sarangi is what makes "Runaway" a tasteful juxtaposition.
+As of July 2018, they are featured in Coke Studio Pakistan Season 11 as featured artists and were also part of the well-received Season promo song "Hum Dekhenge" which was rendition of Poem written by Faiz Ahmad Faiz.
+They performed a rendition of their song Runaway with Riaz Qadri and Ghulam Ali Qadri.

 In August 2018, they released "Soldier" in collaboration with American bass producer Jauz as part of his album "The Wise and the Wicked".
-In mid-2019, Krewella started teasing a 'new era' on their social media pages.
 The first single from their next album, "Mana" was released on August 22, 2019.
 A music video created by French artist Gabyo was released on the same day, featuring an extended version of the song.
 The extended version was released on streaming platforms in September 2019, alongside a remix by American producer Slippy.
 The second single, "Ghost" was released in October 2019, alongside a music video.